 At least the first year of study (60 EC) must have been completed.

-In addition to the required courses in the Bachelor's programme, the student is required to complete elective courses worth 30 EC.
+In addition to the required courses in the bachelor’s programme, the student is required to take of total of 30 EC in elective courses.

-The elective requirement can be satisfied in various ways provided the prevailing faculty and university requirements and norms according to article 3.2 of the Course and Examination Regulations are met.
+The elective requirement can be satisfied in a variety of ways provided the prevailing faculty and university requirements and norms according article 3.2 of the Course and Examination Regulations are met.

 A minor is a specified programme that is approved in advance.
 All university faculties offer a range of minors.
 The minors offered by the Faculty of the Humanities are often interdisciplinary in nature, which means that certain topics, which are sometimes social issues, are approached from various angles.

 On the minors website you will find information about the minor system.
 The minor programmes on offer can be found in the online prospectus for more specific information.

 A study abroad programme is a good experience for any student and an excellent way to complement the curriculum for your own major area of study.
 Your time studying abroad also helps you prepare for the job market.
 For more information about exchange programmes with a foreign university and about grants, please contact either the Humanities International Office or your Coordinator of Studies.

 You can also satisfy your elective requirements by completing an internship.
 This involves working at a business or organisation under the guidance of a lecturer in the faculty and an employee of that organisation.
 The activities during an internship are often related to what you have learned in your degree programme.
 If you chose to do an internship, the Student Career Service can help you find a suitable placement at one of a large number of businesses and institutions.
 Take a look at the internship guidelines and the internship rules and regulations.